Author:

 Cody is a second-year master's student from the United States, majoring in German language and literature on the curriculum of European Languages and Cultures.
 He chose to live off-campus in his own apartment.
 He found his housing through Facebook groups, which is a popular method among students in Estonia.
 Cody mentioned specific groups such as "Foreigners in Tartu", "Üürikorterid otse omanikult Tartus"**, and "Korterite üürimine Tartus"*** as excellent resources for finding rental listings.
 These groups are particularly beneficial as they feature posts in English, and you can rent an apartment directly from the owner, avoiding the realtor’s fees.
 Other websites that Estonians often use are KV.ee and rendin.ee.
 Viewing the apartment in person before signing a contract was a significant advantage for Cody, providing peace of mind and ensuring the accommodation met his needs.

 Cost is a critical factor when choosing between dormitories and private apartments.
 Elfi's dormitory costs are fixed, covering utilities and laundry, thus providing stable and predictable expenses.
 The cost for one person in a two-person room in the Raatuse 22 dormitory is €159 per month (2024/25 academic year).
 In contrast, Cody's budget is around €400 per month for his apartment, accounting for rent and variable utility costs.
-The cost for private accommodation is definitely more expensive and can vary for one to two bedroom apartments between €400 and €700 per month (incl. utilities).
+The cost of private accommodation is higher and can vary for one- to two-bedroom apartments between €400 and €700 per month (including utilities).

 This difference reflects the trade-off between the dorms' convenience and social environment and the privacy and quiet of a personal apartment.
 Both students emphasised the importance of considering one's financial situation and lifestyle preferences when making housing decisions.